datawire/ambassador-auth-httpbasic/README.md

 - A single UTF-8 encoded YAML document
 - Each key in the YAML document is a plaintext username.
 - Each value for a key is a YAML object with a single field named `hashed_password`.
-- The value of `hashed_password` is a [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) encrypted Base64 representation of a SHA256 hashed password.
+- The value of `hashed_password` is a [bcrypt](https://en.wikipedia.org/wiki/Bcrypt) encrypted Base64 representation of a SHA256 hashed password in hexadecimal representation.
 The complexity of this step is to support long passwords since bcrypt does not work for longer than 72 bytes of data.

 An example is shown below: